openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 Notes:

-1. To enable a complete inversion of all parameter values (i.e. for Velux windows), use the property `inverted` or add a trailing star to the eight-byte serial number.
+1. To enable a complete inversion of all parameter values use the property `inverted` or add a trailing star to the eight-byte serial number.
-  For an example, see the Thing definition for 'Bathroom_Roof_Window' below.

 1. Somfy devices do not provide a valid serial number to the Velux KLF200 Bridge.
   For such devices you have to enter the special all-zero serial number 00:00:00:00:00:00:00:00 in the `serial` parameter.